SubjectsSubjects(version: 983)

 Is interchangeable with: CVSE2P0041

-Examination dates Schedule
+Schedule

 Annotation -

-In this subject students will learn about the physiological Structure and Function of the Human Body through 8 courses - 4 in winter, and 4 in summer semester: C1, Locomotion; C2, GastroIntestinal System; C3, Respiration & Blood; C4, Urogenital System; C5, Heart and Circulation; C6, Nervous System; C7, Senses; C8, Endocrine System.
+In this subject students will learn about the normal Structure and Function of the Human Body through 8 courses - 4 in winter, and 4 in summer semester: C1, Locomotion; C2, GastroIntestinal System; C3, Respiration & Blood; C4, Urogenital System; C5, Heart and Circulation; C6, Nervous System; C7, Senses; C8, Endocrine System.
 Teaching in this subject will be carried out by the following departments: Structure: Department of Anatomy; Department of Histology and Embryology.
 Function: Department of Physiology; Department of Biochemistry, Cell, and Molecular Biology.

 Aim of the course -